dpgmediamagazines/django-arctic/docs/reference.md

 rights to all views and can also be created with the `createsuperuser` command.

+## `ARCTIC_SIDEBAR_BACKGROUND`

+String representing the background color of the sidebar, for example '#cccccc', if not provided, a default color will be used.

+## `ARCTIC_SIDEBAR_COLOR`

+String representing the foreground color of the sidebar, for example '#ffffff', if not provided, a default color will be used.

 ## `ARCTIC_SITE_LOGO`

 The url of the logo to be displayed on every page, it will also be the link to